 If you need to, you can tell RStudio to restrict itself to keeping its tables within a specific schema.
 You control this by giving PostgreSQL a search path as part of the URL by adding

 connection-uri.
 If it’s the only item you’re adding, separate it from the rest of the URL with ? (just like the sslmode item above).
 Otherwise, separate it from other items with ‘&’.

-When setting up your PostgreSQL database for use with RSP, ensure that you do not use the default
+When setting up your PostgreSQL database for use with RStudio, ensure that you do not use the default

 postgres user account that comes with a standard installation.
 This is to ensure that your database is secure.
 Always ensure that whichever account that is used to access the database contains a strong password - do not use an account that has no password!
 You should also ensure that only one PostgreSQL user has access to the RStudio database for maximum security.

 /etc/rstudio/database.conf file must only be used temporarily for testing purposes.
 A warning will be present in RStudio log output when a plain-text password is being used.

 We strongly recommend encrypting the password using the command

 rstudio-server encrypt-password.
 This way, if you have to backup your configuration, save it to a repository or share it with RStudio Support, your PostgreSQL password will be protected.